-What are the genetic constraints on mammalian lifespan?
+What are the constraints on mammalian lifespan?

 Attributed to Naked Mole Rat Cam, Smithsonian's National Zoo & Conservation Biology Institute